druxt/druxt.js/docs/guide/README.md

 # Introduction

-DruxtJS provides an easy connection to your Drupal JSON:API backend in your NuxtJS frontend application.
+DruxtJS provides an easy connection to your Drupal JSON:API backend in your Nuxt.js frontend application.

 ## DruxtClient